Pmejna/repo-browser/README.md

 * [chakra-ui](https://chakra-ui.com/) - My main choice for styling, build-in dark/light mode, good selection of components, it use @emotion/core.
 I am familiar as well with MaterialUI and StyledComponents.
 But I gave a go this one.
 * [swr](https://swr.now.sh/) - the library I used to help with data fetching from the API.
 Supports session storage and caching data
 * [react-table](https://react-table.js.org/) - my selection for the table pagination, sorting and filtering.
 Lot of options, tons of hooks to implement if needed in the future.
+* [react-icons](https://react-icons.github.io/) - a great icon library to jumpstart the project with.

+This app is a simple project.
+Some of the libraries might be an overkill, but might be helpful to speed up the development process.
 I believe this is a good project baseline.
 I might implement Redux if I will find a use for it.

 ## How to use this project